Encoding settings for garbled text

-- Pick one "Unicode (UTF-8)" from the menu of encodings
+- Select one "Unicode (UTF-8)" from the menu of encodings

-For more help with Google Chrome, visit the Chrome Help Center.
+For more help with Google Chrome, visit the Chrome Help Centre.

 - Select "View" from the top of your browser window.

-- Navigate to the page you're having trouble viewing.
+- Navigate to the page that you're having trouble viewing.